Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

     ![](../media/SC-200-img25.png)

 1. Back on the Onboarding page within the Microsoft 365 Defender portal, navigate to the "2.
-Run a detection test" section, and copy the detection test script by clicking the **Copy** button.
+Run a detection test" section and copy the detection test script by clicking the **Copy** button.

     ![](../media/lab01-task3-runscript.png)